 What is an example of a marked-up search result?

-In this example, BestBuy has updated their schema markup to show star ratings, how many votes, and the price of the product.
+In this example, BestBuy has updated its schema markup to show star ratings, how many votes, and the price of the product.
 It helps the user know right away if this is what they’re looking for and some more information without leaving the search result page to see if they should buy it.

 Now consider the following: what could be a negative impact of implementing schema markup?
 Take 5 minutes to think about this.